NHSDigital/fdp-react-design-system/docs/NEXTJS-QUICK-START.md

 - Run browser code during SSR (potential errors)
 - Force client-side code into server components

-Instead, you explicitly import behaviours in your layout, which:
+Instead, use a small client island (NHSBehavioursInit), which:

 - Only loads on client
 - Keeps server bundle clean